 Buzzing with sounds and aromatic scents of the nearby markets, the Yemenite Quarter is where foodies can sample authentic flavors.
 This area connects the famous Carmel Market to the beach.
-For this reason, its the best area for those seeking traditional Israeli flavors alongside beach-y fun.
+For this reason, it’s the best area for those seeking traditional Israeli flavors alongside beachside fun.
 This area is full of intertwining back streets, perfect for getting lost and soaking up local culture.
 The Yemenite Quarter dates back to the late 19th century, when it was founded by Yemenite Jews.
 Unlike its gentrified neighbors, this area has managed to hold onto its laid-back charm.
 Run-down shops and buildings only add to its authenticity and charm.
 Considering how central the district is, it’s still a very affordable area to stay in.
 Alongside stylish boutique hotels, there are also hostels and plenty of Airbnb apartments.

 Neve Tzedek is a quiet residential area in Tel Aviv that is just a walk or bicycle ride away from the center.
 The skyscrapers in the distance loom over apartment blocks, enhancing the feeling of a tranquil suburb.
 This area was built in 1889 and was the very first Jewish neighborhood outside of Jaffa.
 Recently, it has undergone renovations, but that has not detracted from its historic charm.
 Much of Neve Tzedek’s oriental architecture has been exquisitely restored, and the atmosphere has quaint Parisian vibes.

 Wander along narrow winding streets and boutique shops selling traditional crafts and designer clothing.
 There are local art galleries and a dance center with beautiful gardens that will transport you back to old Tel Aviv.
 Neve Tzedek boasts a number of idyllic boutique hotels set in historic buildings.
 Another option is to stay in an apartment, such as Neve Tzedek Original Style Apartments.
-This way you can fully immerse yourself into the tranquil surroundings of the upscale neighborhood.
+This way you can fully immerse yourself in the tranquil surroundings of this upscale neighborhood.